-- If you can, don’t bring valuables with you.
+- Try and avoid bringing valuables with you.
 It’s because you might be asked to empty your pockets before entering the testing area.

-Yes, 12 Panel Now’s 13 panel drug test detects fake pee.
-It comes with a built-in temperature strip for validating the donor’s urine.
+The 13 panel drug test comes with a built-in temperature strip for validating the donor’s urine.
 If the urine sample falls above or below the average range, the test fails.

 On a 13 panel drug test cup, 1000 ng/mL is the cutoff level for amphetamines.

 Typically, standard drug screen panels do not test Buprenorphine.
 Suboxone will only show up on a drug test if it tests explicitly for Buprenorphine or its metabolites or Naloxone.
-12 Panel Now has a suboxone test strip for this purpose.
+12 Panel Now provides a specific suboxone test strip for this purpose.

 You can buy this urine test kit here at 12 Panel Now at low prices!
 The more cups you buy, the lower the costs!